 Umeå Institute of Design

-What was the particular challenge of the project from a UX point of view?
+What was the particular challenge in the project from a UX point of view?

 Where do you see yourself and the project in the next five years?

 Hapticlabs has the potential to resolve the missing link for anyone who wants to get started in the field.
 In the long-term I hope that by supplying accessible tools to the growing community of designers and makers, haptics will become more prominent in future products and applications.
 Large opportunities are lying within products we use on a daily basis as well as medical devices and support for visually impaired.
 Currently we are building a team of haptics enthusiasts to make the toolkit available in the close future.